the-virtual-brain/tvb-root/tvb_documentation_new/tutorials/tutorial_0_GettingStarted.rst

 #.
 Change the admin email.

 .. figure:: figures/LinkAndShare_ChangeAdminEmail.png
-   :scale: 50%
+   :scale: 30%

-3. Create a user for your someone else by registering a new user.
+3. Create a user for someone else by registering a new user.

 .. figure:: figures/LinkAndShare_AddNewUser.png
-   :scale: 50%
+   :scale: 30%

 4. You’ll receive a notification email.